-Peppermint is excellent added to teas, candies and desserts.
+Peppermint is excellent when added to teas, candies, and desserts.
 Whole leaves can be added to lemonade or the leaves can be crushed or muddled with sugar.

 Mint leaves can be harvested at any time.
 Cut fresh stems, then run the mint under cold water and pat dry.
 Mint is best used fresh.
 You can store cut mint stems in a glass of water for several days before it begins to droop.